raspberry-pi-virtualbox

 • 2 min

-Emulating a Raspberry Pi in a virtual machine can be useful, for example, to perform tests without having a physical Raspberry Pi available, or to experiment in a controlled environment before deploying it on the real machine.
+Emulating this environment in a virtual machine can be useful, for example, to run tests without having a physical Raspberry Pi available, or to do experiments in a controlled environment before deploying them on the real machine.

 In any case, it is very simple and doesn’t take up much hard drive space, so if you are going to work frequently with Raspberry Pi, it is useful to have a virtual machine on your computer for testing and experiments.